aleph2c/c_beachhead/README.md

 # Log into your WSL Linux distribution and run the commands
 # in your preferred shell

-# to see how to use the 'try' command
+# Get help
 try --help

-# create "VS Code" config and boilerplate C and test code
+# Create "VS Code" config and boilerplate C and test code
+# After this command is run "VC Code" can act as an IDE
 try new <c_project>

-# build your project (using CMake/Make)
+# Build your project (using CMake/Make)
 try build

-# run your tests using CMake/CMocka
+# Run your tests using CMake/CMocka
 try tests

 # Run "VS Code" in Windows 11